 - 4. Final exams cannot be given before their scheduled times.
 Students need to check the final exam schedule before planning return flights or other events at the end of the semester. - 5.
-Students are to be in compliance with University, school, and departmental policies regarding ePortfolio requirements.
-Students should consult the ePortfolio handbooks for requirements regarding general education and the students' majors. - a.
+Students are to be in compliance with university, school, and departmental policies regarding Whole Person Assessment requirements.
+Students should consult the WPA handbooks for requirements regarding general education and the students' majors.

+- a.
 The penalty for not submitting electronically or for incorrectly submitting an ePortfolio artifact is a zero for that assignment. - b.
 By submitting an assignment, the student gives permission for the assignment to be assessed electronically.